westfieldlabs/datetime_helper/README.md

 2. An `ActiveModel` validator called `zulu_time`, and
 3. An `ActiveModel::Serializer` helper method called `in_zulu_time`.

-Each feature can be required individually so you can use the `rspec` matcher, `ActiveModel` validtor, or `ActiveModel::Serializer` helper in isolation.
+Each feature can be required individually so you can use the `rspec` matcher, `ActiveModel` validator, or `ActiveModel::Serializer` helper in isolation.

 [![Build Status](https://travis-ci.org/westfieldlabs/datetime_helper.svg?branch=master)](https://travis-ci.org/westfieldlabs/datetime_helper)